Notes on the Geography of Australia: Tennant Creek

-A fine, fine road, with nary a pothole along its 1,000-mile course.
+A fine, fine road north from Alice Springs, with nary a pothole on its 1,000-mile course.
 Even more amazing for Americans, there's no barbed-wire keeping you on the straight and narrow.
 This is the Stuart Highway, named for John McDouall Stuart, who--it's history time again!--arrived in Australia in 1838.
 He set out to claim the 2000-pound reward offered to the first person to cross Australia south to north.
-Afer traveling about 10,000 miles in 33 months, in 1862 Stuart made it to the north coast on his third attempt.
+After traveling about 10,000 miles in 33 months, in 1862 Stuart made it to the north coast on his third attempt.
 Ten years later, the Overland Telegraph was opened along roughly his route.

 Triple trailers are about the most exciting thing en route, which is not to say that the drive is boring, only that these longhaulers catch your attention as they merrily fishtail down the highway.
 You'll see.